 Selecting Yes allows the OS to configure Plug & Play devices.
-(This is not required for system boot if Plug & Play is supported by your OS.)
+(This is not required for system boot if your system has an OS that supports Plug & Play.)
 Select No to allow the AMI BIOS to configure all devices in the system.